fbpx

 To begin this series, let’s consider the “atmospheric conditions” of a typical deposition in which a truck driver or corporate representative is being cross-examined by a plaintiff’s attorney.

-We start, of course, with the hot air of a hostile plaintiff attorneyโ€™s examination, which then mixes with their frigid reception to any unexpected or inconvenient answers you might provide.
+We start, of course, with the hot air of a hostile plaintiff attorney’s examination, which then mixes with their frigid reception to any unexpected or inconvenient answers you might provide.
 Add in the winds of self-doubt caused by their twisted words and manipulation, and the rising pressure makes the room start spinning.
 The glaring light from the videographer’s camera seems more like lightning, blinding you with fear and self-consciousness.
 The rat-tat-tat of the court reporter’s relentless keystrokes might as well be golf-ball-sized hail.
 Top it o” with the rolling thunder of your pounding heartbeat, and it’s no wonder that most people would prefer to hide underneath the table.

 How do you handle a storm like this?

+Answer: You purposefully position yourself in the “eye of the storm” where the weather is calm and the sun is shining.
 And the good news is, you can find the “eye” without reading any books, memorizing any fancy legal jargon, or being an expert in any field.

 You might be surprised to know that much of the stress and anxiety that arises during a deposition can be prevented by creating balance in your own life–physically, spiritually, emotionally, and professionally.
 Like all humans, when you’re out of balance, you’re simply unable to bring all your available power, energy, and rational decision-making skills to the table.
+Of course, establishing a daily routine that addresses these four key areas is most effective.
+However, if you don’t already have a daily routine, here are some quick tips for hacking your life balance on the day of your deposition.

 1. Physical Balance: Get a good night’s sleep the night before your deposition.
 The morning of your deposition get up a little earlier than normal and do some light exercise.
 Don’t go crazy–especially if you’re not used to working out regularly.
 Just do something to work up a sweat.
 Go for a jog or a brisk walk.
 Do some jumping jacks and pushups in your hotel room.
 Whatever, just sweat.
 Exercise will not only get your blood circulating, which will help keep your head clear, it will also help reduce stress and calm your nerves throughout the day ahead.